Chapter 0: Halo World

 $ cargo init --bin halo-hero

-And populate Cargo.toml
+And populate Cargo.toml as follows:

 [package]